 About the program

-- The program provides 50% reimbursement for eligible architectural renovation expenses.
-60% reimbursement may be available on a case-by-case basis for utilization of certified Small Business Enterprise (SBE) firms.
+- The program provides 50% reimbursement for eligible expenses.
+Sixty percent reimbursement may be available on a case-by-case basis for utilization of certified Minority, Women and Small Business Enterprise (MWSBE) firms.

 - The total maximum award will not exceed $15,000 for any given project (30 units)